1. Create routines– know what has to be done to run your family’s life and create routines to get those those things done.

 Sometimes we long for an adventurous life.
 We want to throw caution to the wind and go with the flow.
 And in some occasions that may be a good thing, but for the most part, routines and habits can be a good thing.
-Having the important daily things on autopilot, if you will, gives you more time and more brain power for doing all those other exciting things, even if it is just playing Legos with your kids or taking a walk in the park.
+Having the important daily things on autopilot, if you will, gives you more time and more brain power for doing all those other exciting things, even if

 Many of us work in an endless stream of tasks, browser tasks, social media, emails, meetings, rushing from one thing to another, never pausing and never ending.